 For those with the right to study in the UK, there is a lot to think through before deciding to study in a different country.
-This is a short introduction to help International Students with the process, but it by no means exhaustive.
-Please feel free to call us to talk though any queries you may have and we would be happy to chat through in more detail.
+Please feel free to call us to talk though any queries you may have and we will be happy to chat in more detail.

-A key benefit for International Students is that The Art Academy is a such a small school, you will meet people quickly and there is a quick route to get a query answered.
+A key benefit for International Students is that the Art Academy is a small school and you will meet people quickly.
 It won’t take long before you know every face in the building!
-Our team are also always on hand to answer questions and offer support throughout the process, and as you settle into life at The Art Academy.
+Furthermore, our team is always on hand to answer questions and offer support throughout the process and as you settle into life at the Art Academy.

 We accept applications from all EU, EEA and Swiss citizens or those with an existing visa for the UK.

 Please call or email us for more information about managing an application from overseas.

 165A Borough High Street